FAQ

 To prevent heater problems in the future, it's important to schedule annual maintenance, change air filters regularly, keep vents and registers clean, check thermostat settings, monitor for unusual noises, address issues promptly, ensure proper insulation, clear the surrounding area, install a carbon monoxide detector, and consider upgrading to a more energy-efficient model when necessary.

-• All
+• General

 • How often do my filters have to be changed?